 PHM uses data from available sources to guide the planning and delivery of care to achieve maximum impact on whole population health.
 It includes segmentation and stratification techniques to identify those most at risk of ill health and target interventions more effectively to support prevention or the ongoing management of symptoms and ill health.

-PHM methodology allows health and care systems to gain a comprehensive understanding of population health need by joining up data relating to:
+PHM methodology allows health and care systems to gain a comprehensive understanding of population health need by joining up data from across the Health and Social care economy relating to:

 - Health behaviours and status